KarateHawk/KarateHawk.github.io/src/content/posts/WhereYouveBeen/WhereYouveBeen.md

 The shade shrugged.
 "I wasn't, then I was.
 Isn't that how it was for you?"

- "I suppose….
+ "I suppose....
 Why stay down here if you're so lonely?"

 "Can't leave."
 The shade said, running their hand across the surface of the pool.